rmari/chochin/README.md

 | 8 | Qt.darkGreen |
 | 9 | Qt.cyan |

-User can override this default palette.
+You can override this default palette.
 Just create a file called `chochin_palette.py` in the directory where you launch Chōchin.
 In this file, you can define a color palette as, for example:
 ```
 from PyQt4.QtCore import Qt
-from PyQt4.QtGui import QColor

-color_palette = [ Qt.black, Qt.gray, (200,200,200,100), ... ]
+color_palette = [ Qt.black, Qt.gray, (0.5,0.1,0.5,0.7), ... ]
 ```
 The number of colors is unlimited.
-Colors can be [Qt colors](http://qt-project.org/doc/qt-4.8/qcolor.html) or tuples (r,g,b,a).
+Colors can be [Qt colors](http://qt-project.org/doc/qt-4.8/qcolor.html), tuples `(r,g,b)`, or tuples `(r,g,b,a)`.
+You can use transparency by playing with the `a` parameter.
+Note that the values are in the [0,1] range.

 <h2> Control commands </h2>